How Does Threading Work in Android?

 As described in Processes and therefore the Application Lifecycle, the priority that your app’s threads receive depends partly on where the app is within the app lifecycle.
 As you create and manage threads in your application, it’s important to line their priority in order that the proper threads get the proper priorities at the proper times.

 If the priority is set too high, then that thread might disrupt the UI Thread and even block it in some adverse cases and even the Render Thread, causing the app performance issues like dropped frames, lag, sluggish app UI, etc.

 Every time you create a thread, you ought to call setThreadPriority().
 The system’s thread scheduler gives preference to threads with high priorities, balancing those priorities with the necessity to eventually get all the work done.
 Generally, threads within the foreground group get around 95% of the entire execution time from the device, while the background group gets roughly 5%.

 So, if you’re getting to rage on by doing long-running work on the pixels, this might be a far better solution for you.
-When your app creates a thread using HandlerThread don’t forget to line the thread’s priority supported the sort of labor it’s doing.
+When your app creates a thread using HandlerThread don’t forget to line the thread’s priority supported by the sort of labor it’s doing.
 Remember, CPUs can only handle a little number of threads in parallel.
 Setting the priority helps the system know the proper ways to schedule this work when all other threads are fighting for attention.

 A detailed discussion about “Service Binding and Threads” could be found here for reference.